sciris/sciris_paper/paper.md

 ## Highlights
-Sciris provides class- and function-based implementations of common operations ranging parallelization to improved object representation.
+Sciris provides class- and function-based implementations of common operations ranging from parallelization to improved object representation, below we provide a selection of examples.
-Below, we provide a selection of examples of illustrating for instance common tasks ranging parallelization to improved object representation.
-It is by no means an exhaustive description of Sciris capabilities, but further information can be found at [https://sciris.readthedocs.io](https://sciris.readthedocs.io).
+It is by no means an exhaustive description of Sciris' capabilities, but further information can be found at [https://sciris.readthedocs.io](https://sciris.readthedocs.io).
 Documentation includes installation instructions for both [Sciris](https://github.com/sciris/sciris) and
 [ScirisWeb](https://github.com/sciris/scirisweb); [how-to-contribute guidelines](https://sciris.readthedocs.io/en/latest/contributing.html); and [style guide](https://sciris.readthedocs.io/en/latest/style_guide.html).

 <!-- NOTE: present some key features (only a subset of functions that i was immediately drawn too in Sciris)